Coboundaries of commuting Borel automorphisms: Introduction

-for every $x \in X$.
+A real valued Borel map $f$ on $X$ is called a (Borel) \textit{coboundary} for $T$ if there exists a Borel function $g$ such that for every $x \in X$.
 Two Borel functions $f$ and $h$ are called \textit{cohomologous} if $f-h$ is a coboundary.
 We denote by $Cob(T)$ the set of real valued bounded (Borel) coboundaries of $T$.

-Our motivation to study the cohomology theory of a Borel dynamical system stems from the fact that a similar study in ergodic theory and topological dynamics has proved to be very useful.
-Cohomology theory has been used in the study of measure-theoretic dynamical systems up to orbit equivalence.
-It has given rise to methods that have been widely applied in the classification of dynamical systems.
-A complete reference to papers focused on the study of cohomology in this context is too long to mention.
-We list few key reference which include the seminal work of Ramsay \cite{Ramsay_1971}, Moore \cite{Moore_1970}, Schmidt \cite{Schmidt_1977, Schmidt_1990} and Zimmer \cite{Zimmer_1984}.

-The goal of the current work is to extend the following theorem of I. Kornfeld \cite{Kornfeld_1997} from ergodic theory to the domain of Borel dynamics.
+This paper is inspired by the following theorem of Kornfeld \cite{Kornfeld_1997} from ergodic theory :

 \begin{theorem} [Kornfeld \cite{Kornfeld_1997}] Suppose $\sigma$ and $\tau$ are two commuting invertible ergodic measure preserving transformations of a non-atomic probability space $(X,\B,\mu)$.
-They have the same coboundaries if and only if $\sigma = \tau^{\pm1}$. \end{theorem}The coboundries in Theorem $\ref{Ko}$ are measurable real valued functions that satisfy $(\ref{eq_1})$ for $\mu$ a.e. $x \in X$.
-Following Kornfeld, the key question we ask in this note is as follows: To what extent does the set $Cob(T)$ determine $T$?
+They have the same coboundaries if and only if $\sigma = \tau^{\pm1}$. \end{theorem}The coboundries in Theorem $\ref{Ko}$ are measurable real valued functions that satisfy $(\ref{eq_cob})$ for $\mu$ a.e. $x \in X$.
 A similar result in the context of Cantor dynamics is due to N. Ormes (Theorem $\ref{Or}$).
 We refer the reader to \cite{Ormes_2000} for details.
 Coboundaries considered in Theorem $\ref{Or}$ are continuous.

 \begin{theorem} [Ormes \cite{Ormes_2000} ] Let $(X,T)$ and $(Y,S)$ be two Cantor minimal systems.
 There is an orbit equivalence $h : X \rightarrow Y$ which induces a bijection from the set of real $S$-coboundaries to the set of real $T$-coboundaries if and only if $S$ and $T$ are flip conjugate, i.e. $S$ is conjugate to $T$ or $S$ is conjugate to $T^{-1}$.